robur-coop/http-lwt-client/README.md

-## Httpaf-lwt-client -- simple HTTP client using http/af and lwt
+## Http-lwt-client -- simple HTTP client using http/af, h2, and lwt

-A simple HTTP/1.1 client supporting HTTP and HTTPS.
+A simple HTTP/1.1 and HTTP/2.0 client supporting HTTP and HTTPS.
 It follows redirects (up to a given limit).
 Its dependency cone is small, and does not include any wrappers or frameworks.

 Additionally, a sample binary `hurl` is provided that exposes most of the functionality as a command line program.